 Selling a House is Absolutely Stressful

 If you are currently trying to sell your house, or have ever gone through the experience before, then you surely know how much stress comes along with it.
 Usually, the stress originates from a fear you have that ends in a disastrous situation for you.
-Sometimes the worst case scenario can happen, but it is more likely that the anticipation of a worry you have is worse than the actual situation.
-There’s also a good chance that your source of your anxiety won’t happen at all!
+Sometimes the worst-case scenario can happen, but it is more likely that the anticipation of a worry you have is worse than the actual situation.
+There’s also a good chance that the source of your anxiety won’t happen at all!

 Here are some of the most common stressors associated with selling a house:

 - What do I price my home at?

 - What needs to be repaired or replaced?

 - How much money will this cost me?

 - How much time will it take?

 - What if my buyer backs out of the deal?